loda-lang/loda-rust/documents/install.md

 #### Step 3 A

-Check out [LODA Rust repository](https://github.com/loda-lang/loda-rust) on your computer.
+Check out [loda-rust](https://github.com/loda-lang/loda-rust) on your computer.

 A good place for this repository, is the `$HOME/git/loda-rust` dir.